 - Not responsive

 We have just listed a few issues so don’t panic if your problem is something slightly different as hopefully, one of the methods below will fix it for you.
+The methods are for resolving both a wireless mouse lagging and also wired mouse lagging in Windows 10, and of course the other issues we have mentioned above.

 What If The Methods Don’t Fix Mouse Lag?